Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Boolean Tree Circuits from Heterogeneous Gates

-Though we do not have a closed-form expression for $E_{th}$, it is easy to compute.
-Note that, if for a given budget $E$, the optimal solution of \eqref{eq:nonUniCond3} is $y^*$, then $E$ is the optimal solution of \eqref{eq:minEnonUni2} for $\gamma(\delta)=y^*$.
-This can be proved by contradiction.
+There is no closed-form expression for $E_{\theta}$, but is straightforward to compute.
+For a given budget $E$, let the optimal solution of \eqref{eq:nonUniCond3} be $y^*$; then $E$ is the optimal solution of \eqref{eq:minEnonUni2} for $\gamma(\delta)=y^*$.
+This is proven by contradiction.
 Note that the optimal solution of \eqref{eq:nonUniCond3} is a feasible solution of \eqref{eq:minEnonUni2}.
-Now, if for a given $\gamma(\delta)=y^*$, the optimal solution of \eqref{eq:minEnonUni2} is strictly less than $E$, then it implies that we can divide the excess ($E$ minus the minimum) energy among all the gates to improve $y^*$ in \eqref{eq:nonUniCond3}, which is a contradiction.
-This implies that to compute $E_{th}$ we can run Alg.~\ref{alg:minE} for $\gamma(\delta)=a$.
+Now, if for a given $\gamma(\delta)=y^*$, the optimal solution of \eqref{eq:minEnonUni2} is strictly less than $E$, then we can divide the excess energy ($E$ minus the minimum) among all gates to improve $y^*$ in \eqref{eq:nonUniCond3}, which is a contradiction.
+This implies that to compute $E_{\theta}$ we can run Alg.~\ref{alg:minE} for $\gamma(\delta)=a$.

-Now we focus on maximum reliability for an energy budget $E \ge E_{th}$, as in most cases $a=0.5$ and $\gamma(\delta)<0.5$ is a bare-minimum reliability requirement.
+Now we focus on maximum reliability for an energy budget $E \ge E_{\theta}$, as in most cases $a=0.5$ and $\gamma(\delta)<0.5$ is a bare-minimum reliability requirement.
 So, we consider the following problem.

-By convexity of $\psi$, this is a convex optimization problem.
-As in the case of minimum-energy allocation, we can find sufficient conditions for optimality from KKT conditions.
+By convexity of $\psi$, this is a convex program.
+As for minimum energy allocation, we find KKT conditions for sufficiency of optimality.
 The conditions are: for $\lambda_{\mc{P}}\ge 0$ and $\mu\ge 0$,

 The following conditions are more useful as they do not involve dual variables.